v8/v8.dev/src/features/optional-chaining.md

 // An optional chain may be followed by another optional chain. const firstNameLength = db?.users[42].names?.first.length;
 ```

+Still, be considerate about using more than one optional chaining operator in a single chain.
+If a value is guaranteed to not be nullish, then using `?.` to access properties on it should be discouraged.
+For instance in the example above, `users` and `users[42]` are always considered to be defined.

 _Optional deletion_ means that the `delete` operator can be combined with an optional chain: